MibAX/TastyBites/README.md

 abp new TastyBites -u angular -dbms MySQL -m none --theme basic --pwa  -csf --version 7.4.5
 ```

 #### Explanation of the command:
 - `TastyBites`: This is the name of your project.
 - `-u angular`: Specifies Angular as the UI framework.
-- `-dbms MySQL`: Configures MySQL as the database.
+- `-dbms MySQL`: Configures MySQL as the database management system.
-- `-m none`: Creates the project without modules (basic setup).
+- `-m none`: Creates the project without mobile modules (basic setup).
 - `--theme basic`: Adds a basic theme to the UI.
 - `--pwa`: Enables Progressive Web App (PWA) support.
-- `-csf`: Enables Cross-Site Request Forgery (CSRF) protection.
+- `-csf`: Creates a subfolder to contain all ABP-related files.
 - `--version 7.4.5`: Specifies the ABP framework version to use for this project (7.4.5).

 ### Summary
 In this chapter, we successfully set up our GitHub repository, cloned it, and created our first ABP project.
 You are now ready to start building your full-stack application using ABP.io!